HENRYMARTIN5/installarch/README.md

 #### `installarch.sh`

-- Partitions given disk with one ext4 partition and an efi system partition on a gpt table
 - Installs base packages with `pacstrap` (`base`, `base-devel`, `linux`, `linux-firmware`, `linux-headers`, `man-db`, `man-pages`, `bash-completion`)
 - Generates `fstab`
 - Automatically chroots into the new install using `arch-chroot`